 Angelo Poffo, the father of Randy Savage and Lanny Poffo (aka the Genius) was a very aggressive athelete both in and out of the ring.
 Here he confronts Karl Engstrom (at right) during an interview.
 Here he is applying a front face lock on Jose Betoncourt that looks suspiciously like a choke.
 Later an enraged Betancourt backs Poffo into a corner.
 Here he throws a low-flying drop-kick.
 Moments later, he gets the win.

 Advertised as being "over 600 lbs", Haystacks Calhoun was my favorite wrestler as a boy in L.A.
 He combined tremendous strength and size with surprising agility for such a large man.
-(I wish I had images from his heyday - but they are mostly on Kiniscope) Here he takes on "Killer" Tim Brooks around 1974.
+Here he takes on "Killer" Tim Brooks around 1974.
+In this photo, Haystacks poses with Groucho Marx!

 Back to Solie's Vintage Wrestling This page is a personal tribute and is in no way connected to any of the wrestling promotions mentioned on it.
 It is dedicated to the Dean of Wrestling announcers, Gordon Solie.